1986 East German general election

 General elections were held in East Germany on 8 June 1986.

 500 deputies were elected to the Volkskammer, with all of them being candidates of the single-list National Front.
 703 Front candidates were put forward, with 500 being elected and 203 becoming substitute deputies.
+There was a minor change to the predetermined seat allocation: The Peasants Mutual Aid Association was allocated a faction with 14 Volkskammer members (led by deputy association chairman Manfred Scheler) at the expense of the other mass organizations.
+The Peasants Mutual Aid Association had last been given seats in 1963.

 At its first session on 16 June, the Volkskammer re-elected Willi Stoph as Chairman of the Council of Ministers, while Erich Honecker, General Secretary of the ruling Socialist Unity Party, was also re-elected Chairman of the State Council.